Excel’s Transpose Function – Syntax, Uses and Troubleshooting

 The TRANSPOSE function inverts rows and columns.

-If you have ever had your data laid out and suddenly realised it would be best the other way around:
+If you have ever had your data laid out and then realised it would be best the other way around:

 This is the function for you!